On a Sparse Shortcut Topology of Artificial Neural Networks: GENERALIZATION BOUND ANALYSIS

+where $In(\cdot)$ is the natural logarithm.
+For conciseness, we put the proof of \textbf{Theorem 1} in Part A of supplementary materials.

-\textbf{Remark 4:} The above result is the margin-based multi-class generalization bound regarding $L$-layer DenseNet.
-For conciseness, we put its proof in the Appendix.
-Please note that our results are based on the proof about chain-like networks in \cite{b36}, and our main contribution is to apply the results on the chain-like networks into the networks with concatenation shortcuts, thereby casting light on the impact of concatenation shortcuts on the generalization bound of deep networks.
-Due to the wide applications of networks with concatenation shortcuts, our work is still valuable.
-In our formulation, concatenating the outputs from previous layers are realized as the matrix concatenation in Eq.
-(19).
-From Eq.
-(19), it can be deduced that the incorporation of dense concatenation shortcuts indeed lead to a worse generalization ability due to the increased matrix size $n_i=\sum_{k=0}^{i-1}d_k$, which agrees with Occam's razor.
-In contrast, He \textit{et al.} \cite{b34} analyzed the generalization ability of the ResNet based on \cite{b36} as well, it turns out that the ResNet has proximal generalization bound with the chain-like networks.
+\textbf{Remark 4:} Please note that our result is based on the proof in \cite{bartlett2017spectrally}, and is the first to apply the results on the chain-like networks into the networks with concatenation shortcuts to evaluate the impact of concatenation shortcuts on the generalization bound of deep networks.
+As shown in Table \ref{comparablebounds}, we compare the bounds of the DenseNet and chain-like network.
+Incorporating dense concatenation shortcuts leads to a higher generalization bound than the chain-like network due to the increased matrix size $n_i=\sum_{k=0}^{i-1}d_k > d_{max}$.
+However, the bounds of the DenseNet and chain-like network are close when small weight matrices are used in each layer.
+This result partially explains why the DenseNet performs well in a small filter size because, in this situation, the concatenation shortcuts only moderately elevate the generalization bound.

+\textbf{Proposition 4:} The margin-based multi-class generalization bound of the network in the proposed topology is tighter than that of the DenseNet.

+\textbf{Insight:} The core of the derived bound in Eq. \eqref{GeneralizationBound} is the third term of the right side, which is mainly dependent upon the spectral norm bound $s_i$ and the matrix $(2,1)$-norm bound $b_i$ of weight matrices.
+Because by adding imaginary shortcuts (setting the extra weight matrices as zeros), the proposed topology becomes a particular case of the DenseNet, the spectral norm bounds and matrix $(2,1)$-norm bounds of the proposed topology are no more than those of the DenseNet.
+Consequently, the spectrally normalized margin-based generalization bound of the network in the proposed topology is tighter than that of the DenseNet.

-Next, we also derive the margin-based multi-class generalization bound of S3-Net($\oplus$) and compare it with that of the DenseNet.
-To discriminate the results of S3-Net($\oplus$), in the following we use the superscript $(D)$ to denote the parameters pertaining to DenseNet and the superscript $(S)$ for the parameters pertaining to S3-Net($\oplus$).
-Therefore, Eq.
-(20) turns into
+\textbf{Analysis:} Let us derive the margin-based multi-class generalization bound of the network in the proposed topology and compare it with that of the DenseNet.
+To discriminate them, in the following we use the superscript $(S)$ for the parameters pertaining to the former and the superscript $(D)$ to the latter.
+Then, Eq. \eqref{GeneralizationBound} turns into